 Concordia Wind Orchestra

-Students in Concordia's music ensembles form a very close, supportive community of friends who each have diverse backgrounds in academic interest and musical experience.
+Community: Students in the CWO form a very close, supportive community of friends who each have diverse backgrounds in academic interest and musical experience.
 Concordia University can successfully prepare music students for graduate-level study, while at the same time it provides a unique opportunity for dedicated non-majors to perform at the highest level, side-by-side with musicians preparing for careers in the profession.
-For students who are not ready to perform in one of the university's major ensembles, there are many opportunities to get involved musically.
-Concordia currently offers 24 performance ensembles, an impressive array for a university that has 1400 traditional undergraduate students.

 Beyond the Concordia Wind Orchestra

 Instrumentalists at Concordia University keep a very full performance schedule.
 Participation in the Concordia Wind Orchestra is only one part of many students' performance portfolios, which include handbells, choirs, worship bands, and additional instrumental ensembles.
-Many CWO members perform in a chamber ensemble such as Concordia Brass, Percussion Ensemble, Clarinet Ensemble, or Flute Choir.
-Also, many wind players are assigned to the newly-formed Concordia Sinfonietta as well as the wind orchestra.
-The 46-member Sinfonietta is Concordia's newest major ensemble.
-It performs major orchestral repertoire.
-In its first two concerts, it has performed Haydn's Oxford Symphony, Hovhaness' And God Created Great Whales, Copland's Rodeo Suite, Tchaikovsky's Capriccio Italien, and Walton's Crown Imperial.
+Many CWO members perform in a chamber ensemble such as Concordia Brass, Percussion Ensemble, Clarinet Ensemble, or Flute Ensemblee.
+Also, many wind players are assigned to the Concordia Sinfonietta (symphony orchestra) as well as the wind orchestra.

 Concordia's music majors and some non-majors perform solo recitals.
 Select students are allowed to perform half recitals in their sophomore year, and many music majors choose to perform a half recital in their junior year and a full recital in their senior year.
 Solo recitals are tremendous culminating projects that require long-term planning, focus, close work with a studio teacher mentor, musical collaboration, and recital production.
 In addition to recitals, Concordia instrumentalists are active as solo accompanists for choirs, chapel performers, and performers at local congregations and other musical organizations.